antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 ### Magic Find
 Increases the chance of finding Satanic / Set / Angelic items by the amount of Magic Find.

+Example:
+With 300% Magic Find you are 3x more likely to drop your desired item.

+More details on how magic find works [here](https://docs.google.com/spreadsheets/d/1QWjl6lITbMkjptYPIRwnIVUs7JQkqfEqAILlCgp1zAM/edit#gid=1759635168).

 TODO:
 {: .label .label-red }